Critical Materials Collaborative

 • Office/ProgramOpportunityDue Date

-Manufacturing Deployment Office (MDO)Battery Materials Processing and Battery Manufacturing and Recycling Grant ProgramsLetter of Intent Deadline: 3/27/2026 5 p.m.
+Manufacturing Deployment Office (MDO)Battery Materials Processing and Battery Manufacturing and Recycling Grant ProgramsLetter of Intent Deadline: 3/27/2026 at 5 p.m.
 ET

-Full Application Submission Deadline: 4/24/2026 5 p.m.
+Full Application Submission Deadline: 4/24/2026 at 5 p.m.
 ET

 Office of Science (SC)Building EPSCoR-State/National Laboratory PartnershipsRequired pre-application due 3/18/26 at 5 p.m.
 ET.